Hummer Team: Recognition (1992–2006)

-Hummer Team's first game, Jing Ke Xin Zhuan, was released in 1992.
-The company was known in Argentina by its publisher, Yoko Soft, after the release of Street Fighter: The World Warrior in 1993.
+Hummer Team's first game, Jīng Kē Xīn Zhuàn, was released in 1992.
+The company was known in Argentina by its publisher, Yoko Soft, after the release of Street Fighter II: The World Warrior in 1993.
 Some of Hummer Team's better known games include Street Fighter II: The World Warrior, an unlicensed port of Street Fighter II, Kart Fighter, a Street Fighter clone infamously using characters from the game Super Mario Kart, and Somari, a port of the original Sonic the Hedgehog game to the Famicom, featuring Mario instead of Sonic.
 Somari in particular gained a bit of notoriety, having been made fun of by many content creators and video game journalists for its poor physics, modified object placement and replacement of Sonic as the main character.